VM Essentials

 To view the resource usage statistic navigate to the tab in the section.

-- Select the virtual machine you want view the resource usage statistics for.
+- Select the connected virtual machine you want to view the resource usage statistics for.

 - View how much of the resources have been used on the left side of the VM panel.